mahima652/POC_TodosAPI/README.md

    4. Example for (id-5) : https://localhost:7098/api/DeleteTodo/5

 ## TodosLocal Endpoint
-  This Controller consume list from Todos(3rd party ) api and perform CRUD operation on it Locally
+  This Controller get the list from Todos(3rd party ) api and perform CRUD operation on it Locally

-  1. CRUD operatcanion of this controller not perform untill, Fetch the list from 3rd party given api through Todos Controller- [HttpGet]
+  1. CRUD operatcanion of this controller can not perform untill, Fetch the TodoList through TodosController- [HttpGet]
   2. Once the list save locally then start perform CRUD operation through TodosLocal controller , which will going to update , delete , add and read the Todoslist          locally

 1. GET /v1/api/GetAllLocalTodos